juliend2/docs/README.md

 # SiteOrigin Developer Documentation

-This is the home of SiteOrigin developer documentation.
-This content is directly mirrored on SiteOrigin at http://siteorigin.com/docs/index/
+Welcome to the **SiteOrigin Developer Documentation**.

+This repository is the source for the documentation published on [siteorigin.com/docs/](https://siteorigin.com/docs/).

-Please feel free to contribute to these developer docs.
+We appreciate your contributions to help improve these docs.